Team Leaders are the heartbeat of the Contact Center.

-We’ve been teaching new and experienced Managers and Team Leaders how to be better for the last 25 years.
+We’ve been teaching new and experienced Team Leaders for more than 25+ years.

-So we have the insights, stories and real-world examples earned from thousands of training Participants across more than 75 countries.
+And we’ve incorporated the insights, stories, and examples shared by thousands of participants across more than 75 countries.

-Most folks end up in the industry by accident.
-And then end up learning on the job.
+Most folks come into the industry by accident — and then end up learning on the job.
 Which is a very hit or miss way to master an industry.

-You probably wouldn’t go to an amateur dentist to have your teeth fixed.
+You probably wouldn’t go to an unqualified dentist to have your teeth fixed.
 You’d expect them to have a formal background in dentistry along with relevant experience.

 The same approach applies for Team Leaders.